Kyogle: Demographics

+The Big Bush Turkey

+Kyogle is home to one of Australia's big things in the form of the Big Bush Turkey.
+This is located at the southern end of the town on Summerland Way.

+It was constructed by a Kyogle couple, John and Chrystine Graham, in 2018 and weighs 16 tonnes.
+It is 8.5 metres wide, 4 metres high and 20 centimetres thick.

+It is sometimes called the Big Brush Turkey or the Big Scrub Turkey.

 NSW Tidy Towns winner

 Kyogle won the "Young Legends" category award at the 2012 Australian Tidy Town Awards.
 One of the judges, Dick Olesinski, described how Kyogle's community encompasses a diverse range of projects that demonstrate the community's commitment to Tidy Towns and other related environmental and beautification programs, saying "Kyogle's Tidy Towns Committee continues to deliver active and enthusiastic promotion of the town, providing infrastructure and support of community activities."